Stock market today: Falling tech stocks drag Wall Street lower again

 Virtually no one expects the Federal Reserve to cut interest rates at its next meeting in less than two weeks.
 But traders are betting on an 83% probability that it will cut at least once by the end of the year, according to data from CME Group.

 Stocks in industries that tend to benefit the most from easier interest rates led the market Friday.
-Real-estate stocks in the S&P 500 jumped 1.2% as a group for the biggest gain of all 11 sectors that make up the index.
-Boston Properties rose 2.7%.
+Real-estate stocks in the S&P 500 jumped 0.7% as a group for one of the biggest gains of all 11 sectors that make up the index.
+Boston Properties rose 2.1%.

 MongoDB lost a quarter of its value despite topping forecasts for profit and revenue.
 The company, which offers a database for developers, gave forecasts for profit in the current quarter and for this full year that fell short of analysts' expectations.